sobmachine/buddi/safety.md

 layout: default
 title: Safety Protocols
 nav_order: 6
-description: "An integrated digital ecosystem designed to proactively support mental wellbeing."
+description: "An integrated digital ecosystem and chatting application designed to proactively support mental wellbeing."
 ---
 # *Safety Protocols*

 The safety framework for *Buddi* is designed as a layered, adaptive, human-centered system that actively minimizes harm while ensuring that users feel seen, protected, and never judged.
-Since Buddi handles emotional disclosures, vulnerable expressions, and community interactions, this page outlines *how the platform protects users, prevents misuse, and ethically handles sensitive content.*
+Since Buddi is both a wellbeing platform **and a chatting application**, handling emotional disclosures, vulnerable expressions, and real-time peer conversations, this page outlines *how the platform protects users, prevents misuse, and ethically handles sensitive content.*

 ---

 ## *1. Emotional Safety Protocols*

 ### *1.1 Real-Time Sentiment Monitoring*
-Buddi continuously analyzes the emotional tone of user posts, mood logs, and messages.
+Buddi continuously analyzes the emotional tone of user posts, mood logs, and **chat messages**.
 The system uses lightweight NLP classifiers tuned to detect *distress indicators*, including:
 - expressions of self-harm
 - suicidal ideation